davedaku/PlexMetadataConfigurer/readme.md

 As rambled: I have a pretty specific show/season/episode scheme that's working well for me, but getting the metadata for it set in Plex is a bit of a PITA.

-There's the [.plexmatch](https://support.plex.tv/articles/plexmatch/) solution for placing a configuration file alongside your content, in each show's directory, but that only helps the agent identify it and then populate whatever metadata it has.
+There's the [.plexmatch](https://support.plex.tv/articles/plexmatch/) solution for placing a configuration file alongside your content, in each show's directory, but that only helps the agent identify it and then populate whatever metadata the agent has.

-I probably should have looked into how to build a custom agent.
-But instead: THIS!

-## Background & Attribution
+### History & Attribution

 Early on I found my way to [Plex custom season title script](https://web.archive.org/web/20230102221830/https://pastebin.com/qMVCp4Cv), a solution in Python for renaming your season titles based on part of the directory name, and [Python-PlexAPI](https://github.com/pkkid/python-plexapi) the package it uses to do the Plexy bits.
 They've both provided some insights and inspiration.

 The (unofficial?) docs available at ["M-C"'s Postman workspace](https://www.postman.com/fyvekatz/m-c-s-public-workspace/request/6gfy9hu/update-movie-details) and [Plexopedia](https://www.plexopedia.com/plex-media-server/api/library/details/) have been very helpful.
-Special shout-out to [rare PUT docs](https://www.postman.com/fyvekatz/m-c-s-public-workspace/request/6gfy9hu/update-movie-details)
+Special shout-out to this [rare PUT documentation](https://www.postman.com/fyvekatz/m-c-s-public-workspace/request/6gfy9hu/update-movie-details)

-And special thanks/curses to LukeHagar's [plex-api-spec](https://github.com/LukeHagar/plex-api-spec) and its (autogenerated?) [plexcsharp](https://github.com/LukeHagar/plexcsharp), which gave me the initial optimism of "Oh, I can just toss together a little script in Program.cs using this package, this'll be easy".
-If you do want to explore his solution, be mindful of [at least this bug](https://github.com/LukeHagar/plexcsharp/issues/10).
+And special thanks/curses to LukeHagar's [plex-api-spec](https://github.com/LukeHagar/plex-api-spec) and its (autogenerated?) [plexcsharp](https://github.com/LukeHagar/plexcsharp).
 His projects have been immensely helpful in writing my own solution that doesn't use it.
 I wasn't able to wrap my head around the `plexcsharp` API, and turned to just trying out the REST requests it documents.
-The responses from my Plex server were great: a pretty pleasant REST API!
-I was poking around there for awhile, trying to understand `plexcsharp`, when I decided to drop the dependency and greenfield it with a new project that makes just the REST requests I care about.
+This worked well enough for my needs to justify dropping the complexity this package, and implementing my own API interaction.

 The project scope grows.

 ## Current State